-The residential code simplifies planning approvals for some common forms of residential development.
+The code simplifies planning approvals for some common forms of residential development.
 From 11 April 2013 private certifiers in addition to councils may undertake planning assessments of residential code developments.

 Under the code, you can apply in most cases for: